 This post is an excerpt from the ebook Paul’s First Epistle to the Corinthians, by Richard D. Draper and Michael D. Rhodes.
-It will be available at this website on August 14, 2015.
+The ebook is available here, and the print version will be available by Aug.
+31, 2017.

 Each verse is given first in the King James Version, and then in the BYU New Testament Commentary Rendition.